Exceptions to Room & Board Policies

 3. Determination of Reasonableness

 - Educational Accessibility may deny the requested accommodation if it is unreasonable.
-Educational Accessibility shall consult with Student Life to determine if implementing the requested accommodation is reasonable.
+Educational Accessibility shall consult with the Office of Residence Life + Conduct to determine if implementing the requested accommodation is reasonable.

 - An accommodation is unreasonable if it: (1) imposes an undue financial and/or administrative burden; (2) fundamentally alters university housing policies; (3) poses a direct threat to the health and safety of others or would cause substantial property damage to the property of others, including University property; and/or (4) is otherwise unreasonable to the operation of the University.